GiPHouse/Website/README.md

 ### Course, Project and Static Information
 Admin users can add information about the course lectures and the projects in the backend.
 There are also a small amount of static HTML webpages with information about GiPHouse.

+### Projects and repositories
+The projects module provides synchronisation functionality with a GitHub organization using the [GitHub API v3](https://developer.github.com/v3/).
+For this, a repository model is included in Django.
+Project(team)s can have one or multiple repositories, which are then synchronised with GitHub.
+For this functionality, a [GitHub App](https://developer.github.com/v3/apps/) must be registered and installed in the organization.
+Details on this are explained later.

 ### Styling
 [Bootstrap](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/) are used to style the website.
 Their respective SCSS versions are used.